This creamy cheesy Potato Gratin for Two makes an easy meal or perfect side dish!

 Creamy cheesy Potato Gratin for Two is simple to make and a perfect delicious meal for two.

-- 1 large russet potato (about 12oz) sliced 1/4 inch and divided
+- 1 large russet potato (about 12oz) thinly sliced and divided

 - 1/4 onion halved root to tip and thinly sliced